KancilMocap/kancilmocap.github.io/kijang/udp-motion.md

 | 17 | 20 | Data Point 2, Y coordinate |
 | 21 | 24 | Data Point 2, Z coordinate |

-A calculator to calculate the required ethernet capacity as well as the maximum possible sample rate would be created soon.
+A calculator to calculate the required ethernet capacity as well as the maximum possible sample rate could be found [here](./motion-calculator.html).

 The order of the data points and their corresponding meaning shoould be agreed upon by the client and server externally.
 In Kijang, motion presets identified by a 4 byte unsigned integer (quint32) are used to represent a set of data points.